IPMonitor Class

 adapter_description property

-Description of the adapter.
+The description of the network adapter.

 Syntax